Visiting Ascoli Piceno

 Ascoli Piceno, a provincial capital of the Marches, was founded by the Piceni tribe, an Italic population who controlled a wide area of the Middle Adriatic situated between the Marches and Abruzzo during the IX century BC.
 Intentioned to control the important road which connected the Tyrrhenian with the Adriatic Sea, the Salaria consular road, the Romans struck several commercial agreements with the Piceni tribe up to 89 BC, when they eventually succeded in conquering the city.
 Ascoli experienced its golden age under Emperor Augustus, who commissioned splendid aristocratic residences, temples, theatres, spas, bridges and fortresses.

-The archaeological finds which were unearthed during the excavation works carried outascoli2.jpg here bear witness to the size of the ancient settlement of the Piceni tribe.
+The archaeological finds which were unearthed during the excavation works carried out here bear witness to the size of the ancient settlement of the Piceni tribe.
 Crockery and glassware, weapons, pieces of jewellery and an important funeral stele of Castignano are currently cherished by Ascoli's Civic Archaeological Museum.
 The museum also cherishes beautiful mosaic floors which were part of ancient Roman domuses.

 The city boasts numerous evidences which were unearthed during the excavation works performed in the surrounding area, ranging from the yard around the Roman theatre to the Gemina gate, the most ancient one in the city, and Augustus bridge (1° century BC), one of the best-preserved Roman bridges which still connects two sides of the city.